bernie-skipole/indi/docs/source/usage/introduction.rst

 An example of creating the wsgi application, and running it with waitress is given at :ref:`web_client`.

-Further functions are provided to transfer INDI xml data from indiserver to an mqtt server, and from the mqtt server to redis, where again indiwsgi could be used to create a web service, or your own application could interface to redis.
+Further functions are provided to transfer INDI xml data via an mqtt server to redis, where again indiwsgi could be used to create a web service, or your own application could interface to redis.

 **indiredis.inditomqtt()**

 Intended to be run on a device with indiserver, appropriate drivers and attached instruments.

-Receives/transmitts XML data between indiserver and an MQTT server which ultimately sends data to the remote web/gui server.
+Receives/transmitts XML data between indiserver and an MQTT server which ultimately sends data to the remote web/gui client.

 For an example of usage, see :ref:`inditomqtt`.